Tips for PHP Security

 Security

-In this blog, we give our top six PHP security best practices, including how to keep PHP application security top of mind when developing new features or maintaining applications, why it’s important to document your existing infrastructure, how to ensure your infrastructure is configured according to known security best practices, ensure PHP applications are patched against vulnerabilities, and why it’s important to train your teams to recognize and prevent security risks.
+In this blog, we give our top PHP security best practices, including how to keep PHP application security top of mind when developing new features or maintaining applications, why it’s important to document your existing infrastructure, how to ensure your infrastructure is configured according to known PHP security best practices, ensure PHP applications are patched against vulnerabilities, and why it’s important to train your teams to recognize and prevent PHP application security risks.

 Back to top